BaratiLab/Potential-Neutralizing-antibodies-discovered-for-novel-corona-virus-using-machine-learning/README.md

 # Dataset - VirusNet
 We have collected the dataset from LANL - CATNAP database and the RCSB PDB server.
 The VirusMet database is a collection of the FASTA sequence of the antibody and the corresponding antigen sequence.
 The process of data collection is described in the paper.

 VirusNet.csv is the dataset that we used in the paper.
 We have also added some additional data to the existing VirusNet data, this additional data is present in VirusNet_additional.csv.
-Overall, we have 2349 Antibody- Antigen pairs in the dataset

 # Methods
 We used graph featurization of the FASTA sequence by converting the sequence into its corresponding molecule and then using atom features to create a representation.
 After creating the representation, we ran some of the standard machine learning models to determine the antibodies that can neutralize SARS-CoV-2.
 These antibodies were later validated through molecular dynamics simulations.
 More details about the methods can be found in the paper.